jameshball/osci-render/README.md

 - Download and install [Java 16 or later](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html)
 - Run `git clone git@github.com:jameshball/osci-render.git`
-- `cd` into the `osci-render` directory
-- Run `mvn package`
 - Open the project in IntelliJ
-- Add `target/modules` as a library
-  - Right click the folder in IntelliJ and `Add as Library...`
-  - Select `osci-render` in the `Add to module` dropdown
-- Navigate to `File -> Project Structure`
-- Remove all external Maven libraries other than the `modules` folder just added
 - You're good to go!

-You should now be able to run `sh.ball.gui.Gui` and start the program 😊
+You should now be able to run `sh.ball.gui.Launcher` and start the program 😊

 ## Contact